How does the Swiss Travel Pass Flex work?

 Nearly all "print at home" passes do not need to be validated, as all information (start date, passenger names and passport numbers) is already on it.

 Swiss Travel Pass Flex free travel days

 Once your Swiss Travel Pass Flex is valid, you can use it for free traveling.
 The days may be consecutive or non-consecutive as long as they're used up within a month.
+The start date of the pass does not have to be your first travel day, it just marks the start of the one month period.
 You simply need to write down the date of the next free travel day in the designated area on the pass.
 Do so before you start traveling, not when you're already on board.